astropy/astropy/docs/coordinates/distances.rst

     >>> c.z
     <Quantity 507.8899092486349 kpc>

-If a `distance` is not present, the cartesian coordinates are still available, but the point is interpreted as lying on the (dimensionless) unit sphere::
+If a `distance` is not present, the Cartesian coordinates are still available, but the point is interpreted as lying on the (dimensionless) unit sphere::